Bonn edits book on scholarly communication librarianship

 For their new book, the editors have collected theory, practice, and case studies from nearly 80 experts in scholarly communication and open education. iSchool-affiliated authors include Charlotte Roh (MSLIS '14), Brandon Locke (MSLIS '14), Nic Weber (MSLIS '10, PhD '15), Ian Harmon (MSLIS '18), Sarah Hare (MSLIS '15), Brian Quinn (MSLIS '94), and Perry Collins (MSLIS '12).

 Scholarly Communication Librarianship and Open Knowledge addresses the economic, social, policy, and legal aspects of scholarly communication—how research is created, evaluated, disseminated, and preserved within the scholarly community.
-It also delves on topics such as open access, open data, open education, and open science and infrastructure.
+It also delves into topics such as open access, open data, open education, and open science and infrastructure.

 "Our hope is that this resource will be adopted in library and information studies courses and lead to increased instruction on the issues and practices contained within it," wrote the editors.
 "There are a small but growing number of Topics in Scholarly Communication or similarly framed courses for which this book could serve as primary material."